laro/Cilia/README.md

             - `(0..<8).reversed()` – RangeExclusiveStartByStep(5, 0, -1) – 7, 6, 5, 4, 3, 2, 1, 0
             - `(0..<8).byStep(3).reversed()` – RangeExclusiveStartByStep(5, 0, -2) – 6, 3, 0
             - `(0..<8).reversed().byStep(3)` – RangeExclusiveStartByStep(5, 0, -2) – 7, 4, 1
-        - If both start and end of the range are compile time constants, then it may be warned when the range contains no elements at all (e.g. when start >= end ans step > 0).
+        - If both start and end of the range are compile time constants, then it may be warned when the range contains no elements at all (e.g. when `start >= end` with `step > 0`).
         - See Rust [Ranges](https://doc.rust-lang.org/std/ops/index.html#structs) and [Slices](https://doc.rust-lang.org/book/ch04-03-slices.html)
 - Power function
     - `a^x` for `pow(a, x)` (as Julia)